Steer Away From Mode Collisions: Improving Composition In Diffusion Models: Experiments

-\textbf{Ablations Studies} are preformed on the key components of \textbf{{\name}}, starting from the base SDXL model (Table~\ref{tab:co3_ablations}).
+\textbf{Ablations Studies} are preformed on the key components of \textbf{{\name}}, starting from the base SDXL model (Table~\ref{tab:co3_ablation_main} \& Figure~\ref{fig:co3_ablation}).
 Adding resampling in the first three DDIM steps substantially improves average performance, particularly for the Animals and Animal–Objects categories.
 Since image layout is largely determined in the early timesteps, {\name}-resampler iteratively explores better initial noise configurations that align with the prompt.

-Incorporating {\name}-corrector over the next seven steps further improves prompts requiring fine-grained details such as color or texture, boosting performance on the Objects category in both ImageReward and BLIP-VQA.
+Incorporating {\name}-corrector over the next steps further improves prompts requiring fine-grained details such as color or texture, boosting performance on the Objects category in both ImageReward and BLIP-VQA.

 Additional gains come from the Closeness-Aware Concept Weight Modulation strategy, which consistently benefits all categories.
 We hypothesize that as the diffusion trajectory evolves, the latent state often drifts closer to one concept mode $c_i$; the modulation mechanism assigns $c_i$ a more negative weight, repelling the latent and mitigating concept dominance~\citep{multit2izero} commonly observed in stable-diffusion.

+Including the Corrector alone already improves performance in categories where attributes must attach to specific objects.
+This is most clearly visible in Rows~4--5 of the ablation table: prompts of the form ``an [attribute1][object1] and [attribute2][object2]'' show large gains, because early-timestep dominance (one object absorbing both attributes) is the failure mode that the Corrector resolves.
+Importantly, the average performance of \emph{SDXL + Corrector + weight-modulation} (last row) is very close to \emph{SDXL + Resampling + Corrector + weight-modulation} (Row 4), which indicates that the Corrector alone is powerful even without Resampling.
+However, the full improvement is achieved when the Corrector is applied after the Resampling steps.

-\textbf{Comparison with Optimization-Free Approaches:} To further demonstrate \textbf{{\name}}’s model-agnostic nature and generalization to other base models, we evaluate it on PixArt-$\Sigma$~\citep{pixart}.
-We compare against both the base model and the sampling-based, optimization-free Composable Diffusion~\citep{compose-diff}.
-Unlike Composable Diffusion, which composes diffusion chains within the DDIM prediction step, \textbf{{\name}} applies composition as a corrector.
-As shown in Fig.~\ref{fig:qualitative_pixart}, Composable Diffusion suffers from missing or mixing concepts, while \textbf{{\name}} consistently preserves all concepts with correct bindings in the output.
+\textbf{Comparison with Optimization-Free Approaches:} To further demonstrate \textbf{{\name}}’s model-agnostic nature and generalization to other base models, we evaluate it on PixArt-$\Sigma$~\citep{pixart} (Table~\ref{tab:pixart_main}).
+We compare against both the base model and the sampling-based, optimization-free Composable Diffusion (Comp-diff)~\citep{compose-diff}.
+Unlike Comp-diff, which composes diffusion chains within the DDIM prediction step, \textbf{{\name}} applies composition as a corrector.
+As shown in Fig.~\ref{fig:qualitative_pixart}, Comp-diff suffers from missing or mixing concepts, while \textbf{{\name}} consistently preserves all concepts with correct bindings in the output.